 3. Ahi tuna salad

 Mr. Misadventures and I went to Big Sur quite often when we were dating.
-The ahi tuna salad with wasabi and black sesame seeds from the Big Sur River Inn restaurant was something that we always seems to order (and still do when we visit now).
-A delicate tasting salad that is tangy and spicy, you just have to be careful of the sesame seeds in the teeth!
+The ahi tuna salad with wasabi and black sesame seeds from the Big Sur River Inn restaurant was something that we always seemed to order (and still do when we visit now).
+A delicate-tasting salad that is tangy and spicy, you just have to be careful of the sesame seeds in the teeth!

 4. Khai luk koei

-My ex-mother-in-law’s Khai luk koei – “Son-in-Law’s Eggs”.
-This is a Thai dish with hard-boiled eggs that are fried with sugar, fish sauce and tamarind, yummy.
-And with a funny title too to remind son-in-laws to treat daughters right or their “eggs” may be served up next!
-I know I am not supposed to have any fond memories of an ex, but his families love for food was one of my best experiences in the five years we were together!
+My ex-mother-in-law's Khai luk koei – “Son-in-Law's Eggs”.
+This is a Thai dish with hard-boiled eggs that are fried with sugar, fish sauce, and tamarind, yummy.
+And with a funny title too to remind sons-in-law to treat daughters right or their “eggs” may be served up next!
+I know I am not supposed to have many fond memories of an ex, but his family's love for food was one of my best experiences in the five years we were together!

 My Grandparent's soupish.
 This is Portuguese comfort food.
 Beef brisket cooked a very long time with pickling spices and tomato sauce then served over French bread with fresh mint.
 I love it, whenever I visited my grandparents they would make it for my family.
 And now that my Grandmother has passed away, I only have the memories.

-Moules frites in Paris (or Brussels).
-This is mussels cooked in a dutch oven with butter, white wine, and garlic – there are other kinds, but this is the classic.
+Moules-frites in Paris (or Brussels).
+This is mussels cooked in a Dutch oven with butter, white wine, and garlic – there are other kinds, but this is the classic.
 With a dish of french fries served on the side.
 My hubby and I try to have this at least once when we visit Paris.
 We have also eaten this dish many, many times in Brittany.

 Spaghetti vongole in Rome.
 My husband and I had been walking aimlessly for hours when we ducked into a cafe off the beaten path and had a very simple lunch of spaghetti in clam sauce.
 The sauce was just lightly scented with clam, the pasta cooked perfectly with just a touch of parsley, simple.
 We tried this dish 3 other times in different restaurants in the hopes of re-capturing the flavor but were never able to.